Maerecque/Pygmalion/README.md

 ## License
 This repository and code is made under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 You are free to share and adapt the material, provided you give appropriate credit, do not use it for commercial purposes, and distribute any modified material under the same license.

-To make it readble, here is a summary of what you can and cannot do under this license:
-You are free to:
-- Share: Copy and redistribute the material in any medium or format.
-- Adapt: Remix, transform, and build upon the material.
-Under the following terms:
-- Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- NonCommercial: You may not use the material for commercial purposes.
-- ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.